Kiri4ko/TMS_hard/collatz_conjecture/README.md

 5. To calculate one number, specify the number itself in the range of the first argument, in the second argument add to the number plus one.
 6. **Collatz_any_num.py** collatz file allows you to search in any range, without loading RAM.
 By storing in RAM only the largest sequence.
+By default, line 11 specifies a range of 1 to 1 million numbers.